JoeGelso/UML/Ants and Doodlebugs/readme.txt

-This project was completed for Umass lowell's computing 3 course.
+This project was completed for Umass lowell's computing 3 course completed in Fall of 2018.
 This console application is a little predator vs prey simulation.
+Note that this project only runs in windows due to the header file using windows.h.
+This project was for practice with polymorphism in C++ and virtual functions.